awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

   verification using a custom CA bundle.

-If the CA bundle cannot be found for your system and you receive an error, you must provide the path to a CA bundle to the SDK.
+If the CA bundle cannot be found for your system and you receive an error, provide the path to a CA bundle to the SDK.
 If you do not need a specific CA bundle, Mozilla provides a commonly used CA bundle which you can download `here <https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt>`_ (this is maintained by the maintainer of cURL).
 Once you have a CA bundle